 One of the benefits of studying online with Southern Cross University is the amount of support you receive along the way.
-Once you enrol into your online postgraduate course, you will be put in touch with your own dedicated Student Success Advisor who offers on-going advice and guidance from a non-academic perspective.
+Once you enrol into your online postgraduate course with the assistance of a Student Enrolment Advisor, you will be put in touch with your own dedicated Student Success Advisor who offers on-going advice and guidance from a non-academic perspective.

 Meet Sarah: she’s one of our long-standing advisors.
 We recently sat down with her and chatted about her role and why it’s so important.